Jadon55/Project-3/README.md

 # Project Proposal
 ## Executive Summary
 According to a 2018 study conducted by FIGURES NZ (image 1), Motor Vehicles accidents are the leading cause of accidental injury death in New Zealand.
-This projects aims to explore road accident data from the New Zealand Transport Agency (NZTA) and identify key trends involved in crashes over a 5 year period.
+This projects aims to explore road accident data from the New Zealand Transport Agency (NZTA) and identify key trends involved in crashes over a 5 year period (2018 - 2022).

 (Image 1) <br/>
 ![image](https://github.com/Jadon55/Project-3/assets/91498217/de7da3ef-22ac-40fc-af8b-5da442bb172f) </br>